tesseract-ocr/tessdoc/Planning.md

 * Replace more Tesseract data types by C++ standard types (`GenericVector`, ...), especially for the API.

-* Add json/xml output format.
-Will be use for full ocr and for psm 2 - layout info only.
+* Add json (or xml) output format.
+It will be used for full ocr and for psm 2 - layout info only.

 * Add option to use alternative binarization methods from leptonica.